Natchez man finds hope after tragedy in newborn son - Mississippi's Best Community Newspaper

 “Mentally, I had to stay as strong as possible.
 Friends from high school and my wife would Facetime with me,” he said.
 “There were some times I would have visitors but I could only have one person in the room with me.
 My mom and dad stayed with me at different times.
 My wife got to stay with me twice.”

 On the morning of Sept.
-1, wells said his mom woke him up early for “physical therapy,” which was a fib she told to get him out of bed and to brush his teeth, he said.
+1, Wells said his mom woke him up early for “physical therapy,” which was a fib she told to get him out of bed and to brush his teeth, he said.

 “I had been in the hospital going on a month and knew physical therapy didn’t come that early.”